DHC: Complaints Policy

 the request being submitted

 The decision of the Management Committee is final.
-They will be open and honest about what they
+They will be open and honest about

-to a complaint the Management Committee will set out:
+When they respond to a complaint the Management Committee will set out:

 8.3.1 Whether or not they have upheld the complaint.
 They may either fully or